Britain says solutions can be found to Greek bridge financing

-The European Commission is proposing to give a 7 billion-euro (4.9 billion pounds) bridge loan to Greece to cover the country's financing needs in July using the European Financial Stability Mechanism (EFSM), according to a document from the EU executive.
+The European Commission is proposing to give a 7 billion-euro ($7.7 billion) bridge loan to Greece to cover the country's financing needs in July using the European Financial Stability Mechanism (EFSM), according to a document from the EU executive.

 The proposal to use the EFSM for the bridge loan is controversial because Britain and the Czech Republic are strongly opposed to it.